inTestiGator/pytest-assassin/README.md

 ## Requirements

-  Include what prerequisites the user will need such as the versions of pytest and python
+  In order to run Pytest Assassin, you will need the Python version 3.6.7.

 ## Installation